room-15/blog/_posts/2015-03-30-beware-of-preference-default-values-in-xml.md

 ---

-Various [Preferences](http://developer.android.com/reference/android/preference/Preference.html) available in Android make the maintanance of settings straightforward.
+Various [Preferences](http://developer.android.com/reference/android/preference/Preference.html) available in Android make the maintenance of settings straightforward.
 Even custom Preferences, e.g., for colors, can be created without much effort.
 By defining [PreferenceScreens](http://developer.android.com/reference/android/preference/PreferenceScreen.html) via XML, default values for each Preference can be set.
 However, parsing and type conversions of these default values can lead to unexpected and undesired results.